Description of the HTTP API

 1. General Information

-The HTTP API is provided as a means to control and manage Dr.Web for UNIX Mail Servers via the HTTP protocol (to ensure security, the HTTPS protocol is used).
+The HTTP API is provided as a means to integrate Dr.Web for UNIX Mail Servers with third-party applications via the HTTP protocol (to ensure security, the HTTPS protocol is used).

-Version 1.0 of the HTTP protocol is used.
-The API uses the standard methods of the HTTP protocol: GET and POST.
+Version 1.0 of the HTTP protocol is used to interact with the API.
+All requests use standard methods of the HTTP protocol: GET and POST.
 All data is transferred in the form of JSON objects, except as otherwise specified.
-If you are sending a JSON object in the body of your HTTP POST request, use the Content-Type: header with application/json as its value.
+If you are sending a JSON object in the body of your HTTP POST request, set the Content-Type: header to have the value of application/json.

 The format of an HTTP response to an HTTP request

-In responses to all requests, except as otherwise specified, JSON objects are returned.
-If an error occurs while processing a request, an Error JSON will be returned.
+In response to all requests, except as otherwise specified, the API always returns a JSON object.
+If an error occurs, the API returns an Error JSON object.

-If a JSON object sent as a response has a field of an Array type, but this array does not contain any elements, this field will be omitted in the response from the server.
+If the JSON object sent as a response has a field of an Array type, but this array does not contain any elements, this field is omitted in the server response.

 In all responses, except as otherwise specified, the Content-Type: header field has the application/json value.

-If the client requests an endpoint that does not exist, an Error JSON object with EC_UNEXPECTED_MESSAGE in the code field will be returned.
+If the client requests an endpoint that does not exist, the Error JSON object in which the code field with the EC_UNEXPECTED_MESSAGE value is returned.

-If SCS (Secure Cookie Sessions for HTTP) is used (see below), the responses contain the SCS cookie.
+If SCS (Secure Cookie Sessions for HTTP) is used, the responses contain a cookie proving the client authorization (hereinafter referred to as the SCS cookie).

 Encoding of strings in JSON objects

 The strings are transmitted in UTF-8 encoding (without BOM).
-Symbols that are not part of the ASCII table are not escaped with sequences like \uXXXX in the outgoing JSON strings, but are transmitted in UTF-8 encoding.
+Characters that are not part of the ASCII table are not escaped with sequences like \uXXXX, but are transmitted in UTF-8 encoding.

-Strings in the incoming JSON objects may contain both UTF-8 encoded symbols and escaped sequences like \uXXXX.
+JSON objects can contain both UTF-8 encoded characters and escaped sequences like \uXXXX.

-In POST-requests with JSON objects in the body any symbols complying with RFC 7159 are allowed.
+In POST requests with JSON objects in their body any characters complying with RFC 7159 are allowed.

-In GET-requests any symbols complying with RFC 1945 are allowed in the URI.
+In GET requests any characters complying with RFC 1945 are allowed in the URI.

 2. User authentication and authorization

-To start using the API you should be authenticated by the server.
-Two means of authorization are provided.
+To start using the API, you should be authenticated by the server.
+Two methods of authorization are provided.

-If a SCS is used, the cookies confirming the authentication are transferred in the headers: Cookie: in the request and Set-Cookie: in the response.
+If SCS is used, SCS cookies are transferred in the following HTTP headers: Cookie:—in the request and Set-Cookie:—in the response.

-When authorizing with an SSL certificate, no cookies are used.
+When authorizing with SSL certificates, SCS cookies are not required.

 When authorizing with SCS, using the API starts with sending the login command.
-If this command is executed successfully, an SCS cookie is sent to the client in the response.
+If this command is run successfully, the client receives an SCS cookie confirming the authorization.

 When authorizing with a client certificate, you do not need to run the login command.
-If you try to execute it, an Error JSON object will be returned in the response.
+If you try to run it, the Error JSON object is returned.

 User authentication and authorization commands: